CismaruAnaMaria/manual_testing_project/README.md

 ![Run Collection Postman](https://github.com/CismaruAnaMaria/manual_testing_project/blob/main/POSTMAN%20RUN%20COLLECTION.jpg)

 ## ** 1.3.
 Test Analysis**
-* The above [requirments](https://github.com/CismaruAnaMaria/manual_testing_project/blob/main/Documentatie%20pt%20xyz%20bank.docx) were reviewd for the Ui testing and for the Api testing I've have followed the [documentation]() and work with it.
+* The above [requirements](https://github.com/CismaruAnaMaria/manual_testing_project/blob/main/Documentatie%20pt%20xyz%20bank.docx) were reviewd for the Ui testing and for the Api testing I've followed the [documentation]() and work with it.
 *
 !During the review, some defects were raised and you can check them here:![MTFP-36](https://github.com/CismaruAnaMaria/manual_testing_project/assets/134077299/a41ecfdc-2f5c-4d68-a49d-67cbc10ba7ef)